GuidedTrack/gtstatus/index.md

 🔵
 -->

+## 🔵 2025-09-26 12:28 UTC

+Maintenance is now complete – everything should be back to normal.
+Let us know if you see issues: hello@guidedtrack.com.

 ## 🟡 2025-09-26 12:17 UTC

 Planned maintenance is now beginning.
 We will have to take GuidedTrack offline for ~15 minutes – expect disruptions in service.